-Prerequisites: Integrated Physics and Chemistry and Completion of or Concurrent Enrollment in Algebra 2 Recommendation Required: No

-General Chemistry is a combined lecture and laboratory class designed to teach new chemists the skills required to understand and perform chemical experiments.
-Chemists will learn the language of chemistry (those ingredient labels will finally make sense), the math of chemistry and the physical dexterity required to use cool looking glassware in a laboratory setting.
-The course covers traditional introductory chemistry topics including the periodic table, stoichiometry, orbital theory of quantum mechanics, balancing chemical reactions and naming compounds.
+Prerequisites: Integrated Physics and Chemistry and Completion of or Concurrent Enrollment in Algebra 2 Recommendation Required: No General Chemistry is a combined lecture and laboratory class that teaches new chemists the skills required to perform chemical experiments. understand and Students learn the language of chemistry (those ingredient labels will finally make sense), the math of chemistry and the physical dexterity required to use cool looking glassware in a laboratory setting.
+The course covers traditional introductory chemistry including the periodic table, stoichiometry, orbital theory of quantum mechanics, balancing chemical reactions and naming compounds.
 The course also discusses chemistry topics relevant to modern life, such as opioids, polyfluorinated alkyl substances (PFAS) and the hydrocarbon extraction industry.
+General Chemistry may be used as a substitute for a senior's 5th math class.